whoisyurii/canvie/README.md

 - Browsers require the production endpoint to be `wss://` because the Pages frontend is served over HTTPS — mixed content will otherwise block the socket.
 - If peers fail to discover each other, verify both tabs share the identical `/r/<roomId>` URL and check the console for WebRTC negotiation errors.
 - Deployments on the free plan must use `new_sqlite_classes` migrations.
 If Wrangler returns `code: 10097`, confirm your `wrangler.toml` migration block matches the template above, then re-run `npx wrangler deploy` to provision the namespace.
-- A `/stats?roomId=<roomId>` request against the Worker returns live peer counts and last-activity timestamps to help track active rooms.
+- When enabled, a `/stats?roomId=<roomId>` request against the Worker returns live peer counts and last-activity timestamps to help track active rooms.

 ### Manual acceptance checklist